-Which of these two possible courses of action will be followed depends in part upon the specific circumstances of each event (such as, for example, whether there is an alternative government in waiting that can be formed without needing an election), but it also depends on the constitutional rules.
+One of the advantages of a parliamentary system of government is its flexibility.
+The parliament is an intermediate body, interposed between the government and the people, which can lead to peaceful and lawful changes of government in between scheduled elections.
+How this works in practice depends in part on the specific circumstances of each event (such as, for example, whether there is an alternative government in waiting that can be formed without needing an election), but it also depends on the constitutional rules.
 Some constitutional rules favour the dissolution of parliament and new elections, while other rules favour trying to form a new government without an intervening election.
-It is therefore important to recognize that the constitutional rules concerning government formation, government removal and parliamentary dissolution are very closely linked, both conceptually and in practice.1